max0x7ba/atomic_queue/README.md

 ![platform Linux IBM System/390](https://img.shields.io/badge/platform-Linux%20IBM%20System/390-yellow)

 # atomic_queue
-C++14 multiple-producer-multiple-consumer *lock-free* queues based on circular buffer with [`std::atomic`][3].
+C++14 multiple-producer-multiple-consumer *lock-free* queues based on circular buffer and [`std::atomic`][3].
+Designed with a goal to minimize the latency between one thread pushing an element into a queue and another thread popping it from the queue.

 It has been developed, tested and benchmarked on Linux, but should support any C++14 platforms which implement `std::atomic`.

-These queues have been designed with a goal to minimize the latency between one thread pushing an element into a queue and another thread popping it from the queue.
+Reported as compatible with Windows, but the continuous integrations hosted by GitHub are currently set up only for x86_64 platform on Ubuntu-20.04 and Ubuntu-22.04.
+Pull requests to extend the [continuous integrations][18] to run on other architectures and/or platforms are welcome.

 ## Design Principles
 When minimizing latency a good design is not when there is nothing left to add, but rather when there is nothing left to remove, as these queues exemplify.